-Stretching for back pain and exercise regimens — can they help with your pain?
+Stretching and exercise programs — can they help with your pain?

-If your life has been impacted by neck and back pain and you’re experiencing the stiffness, numbness, tingling and other issues many spine conditions can cause, it can be very difficult to imagine exercising while your body feels so poorly.
-However, stretching and exercise routines for back pain are some of the most commonly suggested options physicians will recommend to their patients.
-While stretching and exercise are important steps for anyone to take in order to maintain overall health, they can also be excellent methods for individuals with back pain to ease their symptoms and potentially prevent future ones from occurring.
+If your life has been impacted by neck and back pain related to a spine condition and you’re experiencing the stiffness, numbness, tingling and other issues many spine conditions can cause, it may be very difficult to imagine exercising.
+However, stretching and exercise routines for back pain are some of the most commonly suggested options doctors will recommend to their patients.
+While stretching and exercise are important steps for anyone to take in order to maintain overall health, they can also be excellent methods for people with back pain to ease their symptoms and potentially prevent future ones from occurring.

 Why should you stretch and exercise?